-Amongst the several species of raptors that one can see in Central and South America, the Black Hawk-Eagle is probably one of the most common to see.
+Amongst the several species of raptors that one can see in Central and South America, the Black Hawk-Eagle (Spizaetus tyrannus) is probably one of the most common to see.
 They can be found in different types of habitats ranging from secondary and primary lowland forests, disturbed forest, open areas, woodlands and forest edges practically all throughout the Neotropics, from central Mexico down to southern Brazil and northern Argentina.
 However, this does not mean that they are easy to spot.

 Where to look for Black Hawk-Eagles